-We all worry about sending a cover letter with our resume.
+We all worry about sending a cover letter with our technical resume.
 The most common fear is of going unnoticed.
 Are cover letters a waste of time?

 So, do write a cover letter.
-Great cover letters that match your resume will give you an advantage over other candidates.
+Great cover letters that match your technical resume will give you an advantage over other candidates.

 But keep in mind the following tips:

 - Do not copy your technical resume into your cover letter.

 - Use the hiring manager's name and e-mail ID.
 Find it out online, or call the company.